Fishermen discover man trapped in wrecked car days after crash

 Two fishermen in Indiana alerted authorities after discovering a man in a car wreck who may have been there for days.

-The man, believed to be in his 20s, was cut from the wreckage by firefighters and taken to hospital with potentially life-threatening injuries.
+The man, named as 27-year-old Matthew Reum, was cut from the wreckage by firefighters and taken to hospital with potentially life-threatening injuries.
 According to police, it was a “miracle” he survived.

 Mario Garcia and son-in-law Nivardo De La Torre reported finding the man, whom they initially believed to be dead, in a shallow creek beneath a bridge on Interstate-94 in Portage on Tuesday.